xNocken/replay-reader/docs/settings.md

 More about classes and creating your own exports can be found [here](./addOwnExports.md#create-classes).

 ## customEnumPath: `string`
-The customEnumPath setting cane be used to include your own enums.
+The customEnumPath setting can be used to include your own enums.

 More about enums and creating your own exports can be found [here](./addOwnExports.md#create-enums).